Eric Musselman: Nevada (2015–19)

-Following the 2015–16 season, UNR was invited to play in the College Basketball Invitational (CBI), winning its first three games to improve its season record to 21–12 and advance to the CBI championship series vs Morehead State.
+Following the 2015–16 season, Nevada was invited to play in the College Basketball Invitational (CBI), winning its first three games to improve its season record to 21–12 and advance to the CBI championship series vs Morehead State.
 According to Chris Murray, a reporter who covered the team for the Reno Gazette-Journal, "No coach in Nevada basketball history has done a better job of getting everything out of the talent on the roster.
 It might be the best coaching job in Wolf Pack hoops history."

 Nevada's 2016 recruiting class was ranked as the 35th best in the nation by 247Sports.

 Musselman's 2016–17 Wolf Pack team went 14–4 in conference play to win the Mountain West regular season title.
 The team also won the 2017 MWC postseason tournament championship to earn a bid in the NCAA men's basketball tournament.
-Nevada, Reno finished 28–7 overall for the season, tied for the second-most wins in school history.
+Nevada finished 28–7 overall for the season, tied for the second-most wins in school history.

 In December 2017, Musselman's Nevada team was ranked in the top 25, the first time since 2007 that the Wolf Pack had ranked among the top 25 teams nationally.
 Musselman was named 2017–18 Mountain West Coach of the Year after guiding the Wolf Pack to a 15–3 conference record and the MWC regular season title.
 He was also named the Coach of the Year for District 17 by the National Association of Basketball Coaches.
 The team set a school record for most wins in a season.

-In March 2018, Nevada, Reno was announced as an at-large selection for the NCAA men's basketball tournament as a seventh seed.
-In their first round game, the Wolf Pack came back from 14 points down to defeat Texas, 87–83.
+In March 2018, Nevada was announced as an at-large selection for the NCAA men's basketball tournament as a seventh seed.
+In their first-round game, the Wolf Pack came back from 14 points down to defeat Texas, 87–83.
 In Round 2, Nevada rallied from a 22-point deficit to upset second-seeded Cincinnati, 75–73, propelling the Wolf Pack to its second Sweet 16 appearance in school history.

-During the 2017–18 season, Nevada, Reno finished 12–3 in true road games.
+During the 2017–18 season, Nevada finished 12–3 in true road games.
 Those 12 victories were a single-season school record and tied for most in the country.

 In May 2018 Musselman and staff signed ESPN's 31st ranked recruit in the 2018 class Jordan Brown.
 Brown became the highest-ranked recruit to commit to Nevada since Reno native Luke Babbitt pledged to play for his local school in 2008.

-On September 5, 2018, the Nevada, Reno athletics department announced that season tickets for the upcoming men's basketball season were officially sold out.
+On September 5, 2018, the Nevada athletics department announced that season tickets for the upcoming men's basketball season were officially sold out.